bpmutter/ben.perlmutter.io/index.markdown

 Welcome to my website.
 Here you can find my [blog](/blog.html), [my portfolio](https://github.com/bpmutter/), and some more information [about me](/about.html).
 You may also notice lots of Bitmojis that do silly things.
 Click around and try to find all the effects (or just [look at the codebase](https://github.com/bpmutter/ben.perlmutter.io)).

 I also love to write and try to have an entrepreneurial attitude toward life.
-I previously founded PerlWrite, a content creation business and have managed to hack my way to living in 3 countries in the past 4 years, and traveling to quite a few more.
-To learn more, check out the [about me page](/about.html).
+I previously founded PerlWrite, a content creation business and have managed to hack my way to living in 3 countries in the past 4 years, traveling to quite a few more.
+To learn more, check out the [about page](/about.html).

 You can also give me a follow on my socio-professional media: [Github](https://github.com/bpmutter) / [LinkedIn](https://www.linkedin.com/in/ben-perlmutter-a410228a/) / [Twitter](https://twitter.com/bpmutter).